-- in day centres for older people
+- in day centres for those being cared for

 The Carers’ Relief Service in Strood offers a short break to carers who look after adults with learning disabilities who live at home.
 It aims to give flexibility based on the needs of the main carer and the person they care for.

 The service has personal support workers who work in the community with the adult with a learning disability and will help with:

 - attending parties, clubs and other social groups

 The service also supports adults with a learning disability who are living independently in the community.

 For more information, call 01634 715 995 or email email@example.com.